DolVladzio/DevOps_project/HW_03/README.md

-# Class chedule
+# Class schedule
 ## General info
-This repository contains a source code of the Class Schedule Project.
+_This repository contains a source code of the Class Schedule Project._

-The main goal of the project is designing a website where the university or institute staff will be able to create, store and display their training schedules.
+_The main goal of the project is designing a website where the university or institute staff will be able to create, store and display their training schedules._

-Link to the development version of the site: https://develop-softserve.herokuapp.com/

 ## Creating a local repository
 In order to create a local copy of the project you need: